 Our Nursery/Reception classes are taught by teachers who have an Early Years qualification and/or experience.
-They work alongside Nursery Nurses and a well-qualified Teaching Assistants.
-We also welcome parental help in the classroom and on trips and visits.
+They work alongside Nursery Nurses and well-qualified Teaching Assistants.

 It is fundamental to keep our practice up to date; we therefore ensure that all our staff working in the Foundation Stage attend courses and training on a regular basis as part of our schools Professional Development Programme.